Board of Volunteers

 The governance chair maintains the documents and procedures pertaining to 100+ Women of Whatcom.
-Responsibilities that fall under this position include revising the governing principles and maintaining the 100+ Women of Whatcom website.
-The Governance Chair also pays the yearly website fee.
+Responsibilities that fall under this position include revising the governing principles, conducting board member elections as necessary, and maintaining the 100+ Women of Whatcom website.
+The Governance Chair also pays the yearly website fee (approximately $20/year).

 Community Relations Chair

 The community relations chair coordinates with local businesses and organizations engaged in supporting 100+ Women of Whatcom.
 Responsibilities that fall under this position include vetting eligibility of nominated organizations and communicating with nominating members.

 Board positions do not have term limits.
 If a board member wishes to step down they will notify other board members and an election will take place.
 Board candidates are eligible for nomination if they are members of 100+ Women of Whatcom, have attended at least one fundraising gathering, and have completed a board position nomination form prior to the announced deadline.